ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   Milo ran in circles, he let out a bark.
   The snowman smiled but did not remark.

-  Called back inside, Milo spied carrots on a plate but it was whisked away leaving Milo irate.
+  Called inside, Milo spied carrots on a plate but it was whisked away leaving Milo irate.
   Oh… who was getting his carrot treats?
   All day he was puzzled until he fell asleep.